 Cluster trade-offs

-Account for write-scaling and consistency limits before moving core transaction workloads to graph storage.
+Account for write-scaling and consistency limits before moving core transaction workloads into graph storage.

 Interview framing